paytrail/documentation/content/terminology/_index.en.md

 ### Settlements

+**Settlement** – The payment(s) made by the _Customer_ that Paytrail transfers to the _Merchant_ based on the settlement type selected.
+Settlements always have a _delay_.

-**Aggregate Settlements** – Payments made during a set time period (bank day, calendar day, week, or month) are paid out to the merchant as a single reference payment.
+**Aggregate Settlements** – Payments made during a set time period (bank day, calendar day, week, or month) that are paid out to the merchant as a single reference payment.

 **Individual Settlements** – Each payment is paid out to the merchant as a reference payment.
 The reference is sent in the payment creation data.